About the Author

 Contact

-If you have any questions or comments, please complete the form below and I will respond as soon as I can.
+If you have any questions or comments, please message me at cwhambletonbooks@gmail.com and I will respond as soon as I can.
 As always, good reviews on Amazon and other sites are greatly appreciated.
 Thank you!